 After instructions, a practice phase, and a multiple-choice comprehension check, the main part of the experiment will start.
 It will comprise 96 trials separated into 6 blocks.
 Only the last 5 blocks will be analyzed.

 On each trial, participants will make discrimination judgments on masked stimuli, and rate their subjective decision confidence on a continuous scale.
 After a fixation cross (500 ms), the target stimulus (S1 or S2) will be presented in the center of the screen for 50 ms, followed by a mask (100 ms).
+Stimulus onset asynchrony will be calibrated online in a 1-up-2-down procedure (Levitt, 1971), with a multiplicative step factor of 0.9, and starting at 30 milliseconds.
 Participants will then use their keyboard to make a discrimination judgment.
 Stimulus-key mapping will be counterbalanced between participants.
 Following response, subjective confidence ratings will be given on an analog scale by controlling the size of a colored circle with the computer mouse.
 High confidence will be mapped to a big, blue circle, and low confidence to a small, red circle.
 We chose a continuous (rather than a more typical discrete) confidence scale in order to ensure sufficient variation in confidence ratings within the dynamic range of individual participants.
 This variation is useful for the extraction of response conditional ROC curves.
-The confidence rating phase will terminate once participants click their mouse, but not before 2000 ms. No feedback will be delivered about accuracy.
+The confidence rating phase will terminate once participants click their mouse, but not before 2000 ms. No trial-specific feedback will be delivered about accuracy.
+In order to keep participants motivated and engaged, block-wise feedback will be delivered between experimental blocks about overall accuracy, mean confidence in correct responses, and mean confidence in incorrect responses.

 Figure 2: Experiment design.
 Metacognitive asymmetry effects will be tested for six stimulus features in six separate experiments, ecompassing three levels of abstraction: local features, global features, and expectation violations.
 The presented trial corresponds to the first stimulus pair, were Q and O are used as stimuli.